tardis-sn/tep/TEP013_reproducible_environments.rst

     - pip:
         - r: file:extra_requirements.txt

-.. note:: Installing the environment with ``conda env create -f tardis_env.yml``
-          will work as usual.
+Installing the environment with ``conda env create -f tardis_env.yml`` will work as usual.

 To make a ``spec`` file we would need to make a new pipeline to periodically solve ``tardis_env3.yml`` and install the environment